CHTC/chtc-website-source/uw-research-computing/tensorflow-singularity-wait.md

 <a name="osg"></a>

-**3. Running on OSG**
+**3. Running on OS Pool**
 -----------------

 This Tensorflow environment can also be run on the OS Pool either as the CPU or GPU version.

-For more details on accessing the OSG, see [our guide for running outside CHTC, sections 3 and 4](scaling-htc).
+For more details on accessing the OS Pool, see [our guide for running outside CHTC, sections 3 and 4](scaling-htc).